sogutemir/SpringMicroservice-outbox-kafka-saga-pattern/README.md

 - **Domain Layer**: Contains business logic and domain entities.
 - **Application Layer**: Coordinates application activities and use cases.
 - **Infrastructure Layer**: Deals with external systems like databases and messaging.
+- **Outbox Pattern Implementation**: Ensures reliable communication between microservices by persisting messages in an outbox table in the database and then publishing them to the message broker.

 ## Technologies Used

 - **Programming Language**: Java 17
 - **Frameworks and Libraries**:
     - Spring Boot
     - Spring Data JPA
+    - Spring Transaction Management
 - **Messaging and Streaming**: Apache Kafka
 - **Database**: PostgreSQL
 - **Containerization**: Docker